 Distribution: N - Piem (Isocrono & al. 2004), VA (Piervittori & Isocrono 1999).

 Description: Thallus crustose, episubstratic, whitish to pale grey, consisting of a few, conical, scattered areoles, usually delimited by a black, often fimbriate prothallus, often growing on the thalli of Myriolecis albescens and related taxa.
-Medulla white, amyloid or not, I-, rarely I+ pale blue.
+Medulla white, I-, rarely I+ pale blue.
 Apothecia cryptolecanorine to zeorine, 0.3-0.4 mm across, black, immersed.
-Proper exciple poorly differentiated, inner hyphae narrow, hyaline, prosoplectenchymatous, outer hyphae parallel, moderately swollen and usually strongly carbonized with brown and aeruginose pigments reacting N+ violet; epithecium brown to green, N+ reddish; hymenium colourless, not inspersed with oil droplets, 60-80 μm high; hypothecium colourless to dark brown.
+Proper exciple aethalea-type, poorly differentiated, the inner hyphae narrow, hyaline, prosoplectenchymatous, the outer hyphae parallel, moderately swollen and usually strongly carbonized with brown and aeruginose pigments reacting N+ violet-red; epithecium brown to green, N+ violet-red; hymenium colourless, not inspersed with oil droplets, 60-80 μm high; hypothecium colourless to dark brown.
 Asci 8-spored, clavate, Bacidia-type.
-Ascospores 1-septate, slightly constricted at septum, brown, oblong-ellipsoid, 13-18 x 7-10 μm, Buellia-type, with a microrugulate ornamentation.
+Ascospores 1-septate, slightly constricted at septum, brown, oblong-ellipsoid, 13-18 x 7-10 μm, Buellia-type, thin-walled throughout, with a microrugulate ornamentation.
 Photobiont chlorococcoid.
-Spot tests: thallus K+ red (needle-like red crystals), C-, KC-, P-.
+Spot tests: thallus K+ red (needle-like red crystals), C-, KC-, P- or P+ faintly yellow, UV-.
 Chemistry: norstictic acid.

 Note: a parasite of crustose Lecanoraceae, hitherto known from the Alps and Scandinavia.
 Roux & coll.
 (2014) treat it as a possible synonym of B. ectolechioides.